Another fine recovery process hits the dust

 From time to time, a government agency discovers that their fine recovery process is unlawful.
 Sometimes, they find out that the unlawful process has been going on for decades.

 A recent example of this happened in the Northern Territory in August 2024.
-The ‘Fines Recovery Unit’ apparently did not follow processes in line with the legislation.
+The ‘Fines Recovery Unit’ apparently did not follow fine recovery processes in line with the legislation.

 And it took a court case for the government to find out the issue.